 It would have been way more relaxing of a trip to have everything planned out in advance, but that just wasn't a good option for us at the time.
 We make all of our arrangements for vacations in advance now so that we can just go with the flow and relax when we get there.

 If you are in Bangkok near the Grand Palace (location of the main temple and king's palace), make sure to go next door to Wat Pho (Temple of the Reclining Buddha).
 The giant Buddha is nice and all, but the real gem is that Wat Pho is the birthplace of Thai massage.
 During certain days of the week, they have had free classes in Thai massage in the past, and there is also an incredible massage school there (wander through the gardens away from the main temple building).
 One of the best Thai massages I've ever had.
 The other one was a school for the blind massage school in Chaing Mai in the north east corner of the old city walls.
 A sweet 80year old lady gave me the best massage of my life because she could feel her way through every knot in my back.
 A tip for finding the best massage parlors in Thailand: Ask the staff where you are staying, "Where do you go to get your Thai massages?"
 If you ask, "Where should I go?" they will send you to a fancy looking touristy place that gives an okay massage for double the price.
-Find out their favorite in town and give it a try. over 2 years agoAnswered by Anne via WorldNomads.com
+Find out their favorite in town and give it a try. almost 3 years agoAnswered by Anne via WorldNomads.com

 Is perfectly safe unless you are travelling to the most popular beach destinations in peak season where you may have some problems finding a good hotel at a good rate.